dvcoders/15fa-intro-web/README.md

 > The internet is NOT a ["series of tubes"](https://www.youtube.com/watch?v=f99PcP0aFNE)!

-This intro-web guide will broadly cover important concepts in how the web works, how people interact with it, and the tools used to create and maintain web pges, apis, databases, etc.
+This intro-web guide will broadly cover important concepts in how the web works, how people interact with it, and the tools used to create and maintain web pages, APIs, databases, etc.

 ### What is the internet?